ArthurSonzogni/chromiumos-platform2/diagnostics/docs/routine_supportability.md

 ### Fan

+Supported on devices that satisfies the below criteria:
+- Has Cros EC
-Supported when `fan-count` is unset, or is set and is a non-zero value.
+- `fan-count` is unset, or is set and is a non-zero value.

 You can run the following commands on your DUT:
 1. `cros_config /hardware-properties fan-count` This is helpful to understand